estevez-dev/estevez-dev.github.io/dev/_posts/2019-10-21-developing-flutter-application-in-gitpod-and-running-it-on-real-device.md

 I didn’t check Dynamic DNS solution because my home router has static dedicated IP address.
 But I assume you need to forward port on your router in both cases.
 It is better to open some random external port instead of default `5555`.
 For example `39393`.
 So your external `39393` port should be forwarded to your Android device’s IP address and port `5555`.

-> There is also a simple solution for network tunneling called `ngrok`.
-Here is a [guide to connect to your Android device from Gitpod being on any network](/adb-over-any-network-without-port-forwarding-even-over-mobile-3g-4g-lte), even mobile.
+There is also a simple solution for network tunneling called `ngrok`.
+Here is a [guide to connect to your Android device from Gitpod being on any network](/adb-over-any-network-without-port-forwarding-even-over-mobile-3g-4g-lte), even mobile. {: .notice--success}

 It is also possible to use VPN if your router supports it.
 But in this case you will need to set up VPN connection on your Gitpod environment as well.